 Lemony Garlic Roasted Asparagus: You’ll love this zippy new twist on asparagus.
-Fresh asparagus is oven-roasted ’til tender, basted with olive oil, garlic, fresh lemons and lemon zest.
+Fresh asparagus is oven-roasted ’til tender, basted with olive oil, garlic, fresh lemons slices and lemon zest.
 This gourmet side dish comes together quickly with minimal effort.
-Perfection!
+Perfection for Easter or anytime!

 Mother Nature has been such a tease this winter.
-Yesterday it was a balmy sixty out, but today winter is back in full force and the weekend looks to be frigid in the teens.
+Yesterday winter was back in full force and the thermometer registered 21° first thing, but this coming weekend looks like it will be in the sixties.
 Last week we had a few blissfully warm days with sunshine and so we all got our hopes up of course.
-As if spring had arrived.
+As if spring had finally arrived.
 Ha ha, the joke’s on us.

 If you live in New England, you know the saga.
 And spring doesn’t have a thing to do with a date on the calendar around here.
 There is no coercing.
 She comes when she’s good and ready and not a milli-second earlier.